milimontu81-beep/Expense-tracker-/README.md

 # Expense Tracker

-A simple Python application to track your daily expenses.
-Easily add, view, and calculate your total spending with category organization and date tracking.
+A simple Python application for tracking daily expenses.
+It allows users to add, view, and calculate their total expenses while organizing expenses by category and date.

-# Features
+## Features

 - Add expenses with amount, category, and date
--  View all expenses in a formatted list
+- View all recorded expenses
 - Calculate total expenses
+- Store multiple expenses
+- Store expense history using JSON
+- Store total expenses using JSON
+- Persistent data storage between program sessions
 - Simple menu-driven interface
--  User-friendly interactive application
--  Store multiple expenses
--  Store expense history and total expenses in JSON file
+- Input validation and error handling
+- Uses only Python's built-in modules

-# How It Works
+## How It Works

-1. **Add Expenses** - Enter amount, category, and date
+1. **Add Expense** - Enter the amount, category, and date.
-2. **View Expenses** - See all your recorded expenses
+2. **View Expenses** - View previously recorded expenses.
-3. **Calculate Total** - Get the sum of all expenses
+3. **See Total Expenses** - Calculate and display the total amount spent.
-4. **Exit** - Close the application
+4. **Exit** - Close the application.

+## Data Storage

+The project uses a JSON file (`expense_data.json`) to store expense data and total expenses.

+This allows the data to remain available even after the program is closed and opened again.

+## Technologies Used

+- Python 3
+- JSON
+- File Handling
+- Lists and Dictionaries
+- Exception Handling

-# Requirements
+## Requirements

 - Python 3.x
-- No external libraries required (uses only built-in modules)
+- No external libraries required
+- Uses Python's built-in `json` module

+## What I Learned

+Through this project, I practiced:

+- Python programming
+- File handling
+- JSON data storage
+- Lists and dictionaries
+- Exception handling
+- Data persistence
+- Building a menu-driven application